balpha/go-unicornify/README.md

 ## Disable parallelization

 The drawing operation is parallelized by default to make use of multiple processor cores.
 You can disable this with the `-serial` switch.

+## Save avatar data to a JSON file

+To save all the data (colors, angles, sizes etc.) to a JSON file, pass `-dataout filename.json`.